Eurocopter Tiger: Tiger ARH

 The Tiger ARH (Armed Reconnaissance Helicopter) was the version ordered by the Australian Army to replace its OH-58 Kiowas and UH-1 Iroquois-based 'Bushranger' gunships.
 The Tiger ARH is a modified and upgraded version of the Tiger HAP with upgraded MTR390 engines as well as a laser designator incorporated in the Strix sight for the firing of Hellfire II air-to-ground missiles.
 Instead of SNEB unguided rockets, the ARH used 70 mm (2.75 in) rockets from Belgian developer, FZ.
 Twenty-two of the variant were ordered in December 2001.
 Most of the helicopters were operated by the 1st Aviation Regiment based at Robertson Barracks in Darwin.
 The helicopter was shipped to Australia in part form and locally assembled at Brisbane Airport by Australia Aerospace.

 The first two ARH helicopters were delivered to Australia on 15 December 2004.
 ARH deliveries were to be completed by June 2010 with Full operating capability planned for December 2011.

 In 2012 after three incidents with cockpit fumes that endangered aircrew, pilots voted to not fly until all safety concerns were addressed.

 In August 2014, the Australian Defence Force and BAE Systems Australia successfully trialled the Advanced Precision Kill Weapon System laser guidance kit for use with the ARH's 70mm FZ unguided rockets.

 The 2016 Australian Defence White Paper stated that the Tiger helicopters would be replaced with other armed reconnaissance aircraft in the mid 2020s.
 Issues cited include lack of commonality with the other Tiger variants, high maintenance cost of the engines and the shipping time of sending parts to Europe for repair and reconditioning.

 The Australian Army's Tiger ARHs reached their final operating capability on 18 April 2016.
 In April 2019, the Australian Army renewed Airbus Helicopters' maintenance contract for a further 5 years running through to 2025.

 In July 2019, Australia's Capability, Acquisition and Sustainment Group (CASG) issued a request for information to replace their Tiger helicopters.
 This request surprised many experts, as the issues mentioned in the 2016 White Paper appeared to have been mostly resolved.
-The aim is to procure a "proven and mature, manned, off-the-shelf armed helicopter" that can also operate from Australia's growing fleet of helicopter-capable landing ships.
-The RFI's deadlines are very strict: Initial Operational Capability should be attained by 2026 and all 29 aircraft and training system should be delivered by 2029 at the latest.
 The Australian Minister for Defence rejected an offer by Airbus to upgrade the in-service Tigers.

-The Australian Government announced in January 2021 that it would purchase 29 AH-64E Apache Guardians to replace the Tigers.
+In January 2021, the Australian Government announced that it would purchase 29 AH-64E Apache Guardians to replace the Tigers.

 In June 2024, the Ukrainian Government expressed interest in acquiring Australia's fleet of Tigers.
+In December 2025, it was reported that the Australian government is in discussions with the Ukrainian government to gift the Tiger fleet to Ukraine.

+In April 2026, the Australian Government announced that it would withdraw the Tigers from service by the end of 2026 a year earlier then previously planned.

+In September 2026, all Tigers were withdrawn from service.